estebanlabrador/estebanlabrador/README.md

 ---

-## 📄 Tritium Extraction using Compact Heat Exchangers (Capstone Project)
+## 📄 Tritium Extraction using Compact Heat Exchangers

 > **Fusion power promises a clean, nearly limitless energy source—but the tritium fuel cycle is a critical challenge.**